-No matter the reason you’re staying in, our list of great creative photography ideas will give you something to try out at home.
+No matter the reason you’re staying in, our list of great creative photography ideas at home will give you something to try.
 Being inside doesn’t mean you can’t create great photos!

 Play around and use what you have at your disposal.
 Combine props with new photography techniques, like depth of field or time-lapse.